 Since the team took the time to collect and plot variable data from two separate material lots they’re able to see that this supplier’s product is too near the threshold to be considered.
 The supplier’s process isn’t robust to material lot variation.
 Lot A would have been approved since the lower control limit is above the threshold, but we can clearly see Lot B performed much worse.
 Improvements would be needed before using them in production.

-This approach demonstrates that by measuring variable data and applying some critical thinking and statistical methods, the team gains actionable knowledge about how and why the product performs the way it does rather than simply whether it passes a threshold.
-It is a small step beyond pass/fail testing but it dramatically improves the insights available for decision-making.
+By collecting variable data and thinking critically about sampling, the team learns how and why the product performs, not just whether it passes.
+It’s a small step beyond pass/fail testing, but it dramatically improves the insights available for decision-making.

 Beyond Pass/Fail

-The lesson for any team isn’t about airbags.
+The lesson isn’t about airbags.
 It’s about the shift from testing to confirm toward testing to learn.
 If your data don’t reflect the real variation in your system, the lessons they offer will be shallow.
+And if your test data, context, and decisions aren’t connected, the insight you gain is temporary.
+Tools like Twinmo help teams retain that context so every test moves knowledge—and the system—forward.